underlost/_seattle/source/theme/seattle/README.md

 ## Getting Started

-- Copy the 'seattle' folder located in 'source/theme/' to your themes directory in WordPress.
+- Copy the 'seattle' folder to your themes directory in WordPress.
 - Login to the WordPress dashboard.
 Under *Appearances > Themes*, click to enable the theme.
 - The theme does provide some basic customization options for the header area.
 This can be setup under *Appearances > Customize*.